 For 2018, our top elite rider Adrien Niyonshuti left the Team Dimension Data World Tour team after racing for the South African headquartered Word Tour team for nine seasons as they progressed from the UCI Continental to Pro Continental and finally World Tour status.
 He has just signed a new deal with the Sampada Racing Team, a UCI Continental team based out of South Africa.

-Alongside Adrien, our two young U23 rising stars Joseph Areruya and Samuel Mugisha have re-signed with Team Dimension Data for Qhubeka's Continental Team for a second year and are racing all over Europe with this strong group of U23 riders.
+Alongside Adrien, Samuel Mugisha re-signed with Team Dimension Data for Qhubeka's Continental Team for the second year, and Joseph Areruya is now racing for Delko Marseilles.
 Joseph has just made history as the first rider to currently hold the crown of the Tour of Rwanda (UCI 2.2), the Tour d'Amissa Bongo (UCI 2.1) and the Tour de l'Espoir at the same time.
-2018 promises to be a strong year for Joseph and Samuel!
+2018 promises to be a good year for Joseph and Samuel!